Fairwork India releases sixth annual ratings

 Balaji Parthasarathy and Janaki Srinivasan are the Principal Investigators of Fairwork India, while Mounika NeerukondaBilahari MRaktima KalitaMeghashree Balaraj, and Tony Mathew are the other researchers on the team in India

+The webinar elaborating on the Fairwork India Ratings 2024 can be viewed here.
 The report for 2024 is available here.

 CITAPP at IIIT Bangalore is an interdisciplinary think-tank set-up to focus on the policy challenges and the organizational demands made by technological innovation.
 Of particular interest to the Centre is how technological advances, along with institutional changes that harness the legitimacy and the powers of bureaucracies and market, address the needs of underserved communities.